AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

 * `name` - (Required) Name of the vpc which is going to be created.
 * `region` - (Required) Region of cloud provider.
 Example: AWS: "us-east-1", ARM: "East US 2".
 * `cidr` - (Required) VPC cidr.
-* `aviatrix_transit_vpc` - (Optional) Specify whether it is an aviatrix transit vpc.
+* `aviatrix_transit_vpc` - (Optional) Specify whether it is an Aviatrix Transit VPC.
 Supported values: true, false.
 Default: false.
-* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an aviatrix firenet vpc.
+* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix Firenet VPC.
 Supported values: true, false.
 Default: false.

 The following arguments are computed - please do not edit in the resource file: